PeterOvermann/TriadicMemory/README.md

 Subsequently, a variety of related algorithms have been derived from Triadic Memory.

 Models of brain functions can be designed and implemented by creating circuits from the algorithmic components in this repository.
-An example is the elementary Temporal Memory algorithm, a feedback circuit which implements a simple recurring neural network.
+An example is the Deep Temporal Memory algorithm, a recurring neural network based on 5 to 10 triadic memory instances with multiple feedback lines.

 The goal of this project is to build circuits able to solve increasingly complex AI tasks with very simple programs that are rooted in the brain's core cognitive algorithms.